Roaming at the intersection of fiction and reality

 Structurally, the book is a Dagwood Sandwich.
 Y'know how that cartoon character makes these HUGE sandwiches?
 Well, that's how Immortal Muse is structured as well.
 The present time storyline is the "bread," while in between each piece of delicious bread is nestled a yummy layering of plot set in the past.

-I like the cover quite a bit.
-Tim O'Brien did the cover art and the lovely cameo (when you read the book, you'll understand why it's on the cover) and G-Force Design did the full jacket layout.
+Both covers (hardback edition and paperback edition) are shown above.
+For the hardback first edition, Tim O'Brien did the cover art and the lovely cameo (when you read the book, you'll understand why it's on the cover) and G-Force Design did the full jacket layout.
 Lovely foil lettering and embossing of all the significant features.
 And hey, Denise is reponsible for the author photo.

 This is definitely a book that I'm proud to have written.

 Our first review!
 "Mythology, alchemy and fantasy all coalesce in Leigh's Immortal Muse, creating the perfect combination for readers looking for their next stellar read.
 Leigh has masterfully created a fantastical adventure for his audience...The alternating chapters of past and present will whet readers' appetites for more adventure and intrigue, and will leave them wanting more.
 The author weaves mythic history with a bit of action, murder and, of course, spice—and has this reader wondering why I'm only discovering him now.
 This is definitely a Top Pick! perfect for those craving a bit of intrigue and history." -- Romantic Times Newsletter, March 2014